 It’s free if you are staying there, but if you’re not, you can pay to use the pool facilities, it costs around $15 for the day and there are changing rooms and showers, plus a bar and restaurant (I recommend the pizza).

 It’s where you’ll find a lot of the locals and expats hanging out at the weekends.

-15. Cultural Heritage Centre
+15. Visit the Cultural Heritage Centre

 As you drive to the Serengeti, you’ll probably pass the Arusha Cultural Heritage Centre which is an entire complex housing a museum, art galleries, antique shops, gift shops, a cinema, a spice centre, a restaurant, a coffee shop, a spa…

 This place has a lot of info about the culture of Tanzania’s many cultural groups so definitely worth a stop if you have time.

 Want to refresh and unwind after your safari or a trek up Mount Meru or Kilimanjaro?
 Then head to the spa at Machweo which is just on the outskirts of town on the way to Usa River and Moshi.

 It’s located in Onsea House, one of the most upmarket hotels in Arusha with incredible views of the Monduli Mountains.

 They have many different types of massage on offer including Swedish, D-Stress, Thai, Hot Stone or Chocolate (yes really), as well as manicures, pedicures, steam bath, sauna and a few other treatments too.